antezek/CS4218/README.txt

 thus for single/multiple files input instead of standard input, "ctrl-z" of the thread will NOT be able to stop the process.

+Important Note for CAT:
+In particular, the command cat - should either return an error or nothing or never return at all (interuptable only by Ctrl-Z).
+For our implementation, cat - returns nothing.